dekuNukem/duckyPad-profile-autoswitcher/HID_details.md

 ### Software reset (0x14)

-If command type is 0x13, duckyPad will reset.
+If command type is 0x14, duckyPad will perform a software reset.

 * PC to duckyPad: